brolresearch/protein_explorer/README.md

-# Brol Research Project
+# Brol Research

-A colaboration project to build a platform and tools for researchers to explore protein folding.
+Platform and tools to explore protein folding.